Aiden McGeady: Hibernian

 McGeady signed a one-year contract with Scottish club Hibernian on 24 June 2022, reuniting him with former Sunderland manager Lee Johnson.
-McGeady made 4 Scottish League Cup appearances for the club in July but an ankle injury he sustained kept him out of action for a long term spell.
-He returned to action in December, but then suffered a hamstring injury on 18 February 2023 in a game against Kilmarnock.
+McGeady made 4 Scottish League Cup appearances for the club in July but an ankle injury kept him out of action for a long spell.
+He returned to action in December, but suffered a hamstring injury on 18 February 2023 in a game against Kilmarnock.
 It was later confirmed that the injury would prevent him from playing for the rest of the 2022–23 season, with the injury set to keep him out for four to six months.
+McGeady was released by Hibs at the end of the 2022–23 season.

+Ayr United

+On 21 July 2023, McGeady signed a two-year deal with Scottish Championship club Ayr United and also took up the role as technical manager with the club.
+He left by mutual consent on 1 October 2024.

+On 17 October 2024, McGeady announced his retirement from football at the age of 38.

 International career

 McGeady played for Scotland Schools while at Queen's Park.
 He played in an under-13 World Cup tournament in Paris.
 After Queen's Park he joined Celtic, who had a policy of not permitting their youths to play for their school teams due to conflicting kick off times.
 Scotland had a rule which would not permit a player who did not play for their school team to be considered for a call-up to Scotland Schools' selects.

 The Republic of Ireland had no such rule preventing a player from being selected and instructed Donegal-born former Celtic player Packie Bonner, who knew of McGeady's Irish heritage, to invite McGeady to play for the Republic of Ireland Under-15 Schoolboys team.
-McGeady qualifies for Ireland through his paternal grandparents, who hail from the Gaeltacht area of Gweedore, County Donegal.
+McGeady qualified for Ireland through his paternal grandparents, who hail from the Gaeltacht area of Gweedore, County Donegal.
 McGeady accepted the offer and joined the Irish youth setup.
-McGeady was later named in a Scotland under-16 squad but declined the invitation, citing his experience of the Irish set-up, despite attempts to persuade him to do so by Scotland head coach Berti Vogts.
+McGeady was later named in a Scotland under-16 squad, and Scotland head coach Berti Vogts attempted to persuade him, but he declined the invitation, citing his experience in the Irish set-up.

 McGeady made his full debut for the Republic of Ireland in July 2004 against Jamaica.
 He has made over 90 appearances for Ireland and featured often under manager Giovanni Trapattoni, appearing in each of his squads.
 However, he lost his place in the starting line-up during the 2010 World Cup qualifiers.